cloudfoundry/exemplar-backup-and-restore-release/README.md

 Note that these scripts can technically be placed on any VM in the deployment, but usually will be collocated with the component they are interacting with.

+Note that the bbr scripts in these example jobs depend upon the `release_level_backup` job property and run but do nothing if it is false; CF release authors should ensure that their bbr scripts follow this pattern.

 More information on the orchestration and contract between BBR and component scripts can be found in the [BBR Release Author Documentation](http://www.boshbackuprestore.io/bosh-backup-and-restore/release_author_guide.html)